-As of December 31, 2019, we had total commitments of \$217.5 million, of which \$160.4 million was outstanding, including \$37.4 million of outstanding letters of credit.
-In January 2019, our total commitments under our Senior Credit Facility increased to \$217.5 million.
-Under the Senior Credit Facility, we have various limits on advances for Working Capital Loans, Letters of Credit and Bridge Loans.
-The Senior Credit Facility matures on May 19, 2021.
-For a description of the terms and conditions of our Senior Credit Facility, including descriptions of the interest rate, commitment fee, covenants and terms of default, please see Note 10 "Debt" in the notes to our consolidated financial statements.
-As of December 31, 2019, we were in compliance with the covenants under our Senior Credit Facility.
+As of December 31, 2020, we had total commitments of \$202.5 million under our Senior Credit Facility, of which \$131.0 million was outstanding, including \$31.0 million of outstanding letters of credit, with a maturity date of July 31, 2022.

+On July 31, 2020, we entered into the Fourth Amendment, which, among other things, extended the maturity date of the Senior Credit Facility to July 31, 2022, and decreased the maximum borrowing capacity under the Senior Credit Facility to \$187.5 million.
+The Fourth Amendment also revised the Fixed Charge Coverage Ratio, Maximum Total Leverage Ratio and Maximum Senior Secured Leverage Ratio (each as defined in the Senior Credit Facility), eliminated Bridge Loans, and provided for Share Buyback Loans of up to \$80.0 million, which permit the Company to repurchase up to an aggregate of 8,000,000 shares of Class A common stock or \$80.0 million of Series A Preferred Stock.
+Under the Senior Credit Facility, we have various limits on advances for Working Capital Loans, Letters of Credit and Share Buyback Loans.
+For a description of the terms and conditions of our Senior Credit Facility, as amended, including descriptions of the interest rate, commitment fee, covenants and terms of default, please see Note 10 "Debt" in the notes to our condensed consolidated financial statements.

+On October 30, 2020, a new lender was added to the Senior Credit Facility, bringing total commitments under the Senior Credit Facility to \$202.5 million.

+As of December 31, 2020, we were in compliance with the covenants under our Senior Credit Facility.
+Based upon existing covenants as of December 31, 2020, we had availability to borrow up to \$71.5 million under the Senior Credit Facility.

+On January 19, 2021, we increased the total commitments under our Senior Credit Facility to \$227.5 million.